Towards Continual, Online, Self-Supervised Depth: Related Work

 \subsection{Continual and Online Learning of Depth}

 Numerous authors have worked towards the domain adaptation problem for depth estimation.
-In \cite{zhang2020depth} and \cite{zheng2018t2net}, authors propose a method to adapt from synthetic datasets to real datasets.
+In \cite{zhang2020depth} and \cite{zheng2018t2net}, authors propose a method to adapt from synthetic datasets to real datasets. \cite{sun2022learn} proposed an adversarial approach for online adaptation across datasets.
 In \cite{tonioni2017unsupervised}, the authors propose using conventional stereo matching algorithms for domain adaptation.
 To speed up the process, authors propose modular adaptation in \cite{tonioni2019real}.
 Authors in \cite{tonioni2019learning} propose a meta-learning objective to quickly adapt to new scenes.
-Their work has been advanced in \cite{zhang2020online}, where the authors develop an approach to perform online adaptation without catastrophic forgetting. \cite{kuznietsov2021comoda} uses replay at test time.
+Their work has been advanced in \cite{zhang2020online}, where the authors develop an approach to perform online adaptation without catastrophic forgetting. \cite{kuznietsov2021comoda} uses replay at test time. \cite{vodisch2022continual} proposes using two networks; one for adapting to the current scene while the other to generatlize over past scenes.
 Note that \cite{tonioni2019learning}, \cite{zhang2020online} and \cite{kuznietsov2021comoda} perform adaptation on test data.
 Furthermore, \cite{tonioni2019real} resets the neural network for every test sequence.